New streamlined certification options for reaching the Australian market with launch of UL Mark for Australia

 “While UL is a well-established and recognised organisation certifying products globally, it’s also important to recognise UL’s new investment in a local presence and its development of certification services tailored to Australian standards.
 This investment in our region can support further good practice initiatives and improve consistency.
 UL brings with it a reputation for rigorous testing protocols and a commitment to improving life safety, both of which can only be assets for the Australian fire protection sector.”

-To connect with UL about our new UL Mark for Australia, please complete the form at connect.ul.com/Australia.
-To learn how to identify the UL Mark for Australia, please visit https://www.ul.com/marks/ul-listing-and-classification-marks/appearance-and-significance/.
+To connect with UL about our new UL Mark for Australia, please complete the form at https://australia.ul.com/about-the-ul-au-mark-scheme/.
+To learn how to identify the UL Mark for Australia, please visit https://marks.ul.com/about/ul-listing-and-classification-marks/.